YOU ARE AT:Test & MeasurementHollow core fiber occasions a paradigm shift in testing

 Microsoft’s HCF play

-If you followed the developments in the nascent HCF space, you’d know that Microsoft has been noodling with HCF R&D for quite some time now.
+If you have followed the developments in HCF, you’d know that Microsoft has been noodling with it for quite some time now.
+At Ignite 2024, CEO Satya Nadella himself praised it generously for its “absolute breakthroughs” in speed, bandwidth, and power efficiency.

 “This low fiber loss is absolutely critical for data center to data center connectivity, and we now have production routes of hollow fiber running.
-In fact, we’re going to add 15,000 additional kilometers planned over the next 24 months,” Nadella said.
+In fact, we’re going to add 15,000 additional kilometers planned over the next 24 months,” Nadella declared.

 Breaking a 40 year deadlock